fastoch/Linux/Ansible.md

 As previously explained, we don't need to provide the playbook name, as ansible-pull assumes that it's going to find a playbook named `local.yml`.

 >[!important]
->We used the Github SSH URL previously to pull the repository down locally so we can work with it (`git clone`).
+>We used the Github SSH URL previously to pull the repository down locally so we can work with it (`git clone`). <br>
 >But to actually use this repo with `ansible-pull`, we should use the HTTPS URL.

 ## Improving our playbook